radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/07-deployment-architecture.md

 When a new follower/follower-only joins a cluster, a full copy of each persistent cache is done when the RadiantOne service starts.
 This operation leverages the Admin HTTP Service configured for the embedded web server in RadiantOne.
 The Admin HTTP ports can be seen on the Main Control Panel > Settings Tab > Server Front End section > Administration sub-section (requires [Expert Mode](00-preface#expert-mode)).

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – The HTTP port should never be turned off as it is used by the replication process that keeps data synchronized and some configuration files synchronized across all nodes in a given cluster.**
+>The HTTP port should never be turned off as it is used by the replication process that keeps data synchronized and some configuration files synchronized across all nodes in a given cluster.

 All naming contexts that are defined as a Universal Directory store are automatically configured for replication across the cluster nodes.
 The following default stores are used internally by RadiantOne and automatically replicated across all cluster nodes: